-The Bistro Noailles in the Allee de Tourny is a typical French brasserie.
+The Bistro Noailles on the Allée de Tourny is a typical French brasserie.
 The place is lively, often very crowded but they always seem to find a table for you.
 People come here for their entrecote steak and oysters.
 And all the other delicious things.

 Another favourite dish is agneau de pauillac.
-It is a baby lamb with an extremely delicate taste.
-These special lambs are served for instance at the Cafe Gourmand near the Galleries des Grands Hommes, a small shopping mall.
+It is baby lamb with an extremely delicate taste.
+These special lambs are served for instance at the Café Gourmand near the Galleries des Grands Hommes, a small shopping mall.

-At the Baillardran in the Galerie des Grands Hommes (as well as in quite a few other shops in Bordeaux) you can buy the caneles de Bordeaux.
+At the Baillardran in the Galerie des Grands Hommes (as well as in quite a few other places in Bordeaux) you can buy the caneles de bordeaux.
 This is another of the gastronomic specialities of Bordeaux: a little cake made from egg yolk, vanilla and rum as its most important ingredients.
 Enjoy them together with a sweet Bordeaux wine.
-Or with a coffee.
-Truly delicious and something you must try at least once when in Bordeaux!
+Or with coffee.
+Truly delicious and something you must try at least once when in Bordeaux.